The Complete Professional: Navigating Professional Boundaries in Medicine (DR-2)Back

-This preventative risk management course is based on the premises that all clinicians have the potential to commit an ethics or boundary violation, but that all violations are avoidable.
-Through interactive content, participants learn how to reduce their own potential for committing a violation and to recognize red flags in themselves and others.
+This preventative risk management course is based on the premise that all clinicians have the potential to commit an ethics or boundary violation.
+Through interactive content, participants learn how to reduce their own potential for committing a violation and recognize red flags in themselves and others.
 This course culminates with the development of a Personalized Protection Plan that will assist clinicians in upholding the ethical and professional obligations of their profession.

-- Physicians, dentists, veterinarians, chiropractors, PhD's, and other clinicians serving in a supervisory role or as "captain of the ship".
+DR-2 Edition: For physicians, dentists, veterinarians, chiropractors, PhDs, and other clinicians serving in a supervisory role or as “captain of the ship."

-- For PA, RN, PT, NP, MSW, LMFT, RT, EMT and other non-doctoral degreed clinicians
+DR-2 Non-doctoral Edition: For PA, RN, PT, NP, MSW, LMFT, RT, EMT and other non-doctoral degreed clinicians.

 - Non-sexual and sexual boundary violations